mecrazy/stravaFollowers/README.md

 It can extract users.

 **< DOWNLOAD CSV >**
 You can download your list as a CSV.
-When you extract list, it is also extracted.
+When you extract the list, it is also extracted.

 **< CLOSE >**
 It close these function.